Philippine Cultural College: Development

 In 2002, Dr. Chuang Chong Chian succeeded Mr. John Tan as the chairman of the board of trustees.
-At the same time, the Board appointed Dr. Sining Marcos Kotah as the administrative head of the Manila campus, assisting the principal in taking charge of the Manila campus.
+At the same time, the Board appointed Dr. Sining Marcos Kotah as the administrative head of the Manila campus, assisting the principal in leading the Manila campus.

-Aside from developing its curriculum, the school also established sister school relations with schools in China like Huaqiao University, Jin Jiang Nan Qiao Middle School, Shi Shi No. 8 Middle School, Shi Shi No. 3 Middle School, Shi Shi Experimental School, Qiao Sheng Middle School, Ying Lin Middle School, etc. Both parties have established a long term relation, interacting regularly, helping each other towards the continuous improvement of their educational standards.
+Aside from developing its curriculum, the school also established sister school relations with schools in China like Huaqiao University, Jin Jiang Nan Qiao Middle School, Shi Shi No. 8 Middle School, Shi Shi No. 3 Middle School, Shi Shi Experimental School, Qiao Sheng Middle School, Ying Lin Middle School, etc. Both parties have established a long term relationship, interacting regularly to help each other continuously improve their educational standards.

 In 2004, Mr. Eduardo Chua succeeded Dr. Chuang Chong Chian as the chairman of the board of trustees.

-In 2006, Ms. Bee Keng Elena Cu Uy Gam succeeded Mr. Eduardo Chua, and became the first female chairman of the board of trustees.
-During her term, she started working on the application for the opening of the college department.
+In 2006, Ms. Bee Keng Elena Cu Uy Gam succeeded Mr. Eduardo Chua to become the first female chairman of the board of trustees.
+During her term, she began working on the application for the opening of the college department.

 In 2008, Ms. Pilar Ongking succeeded Ms. Bee Keng Elena Cu Uy Gam as the chairman of the board of trustees.
-Mr. Emilio Gan, after 38 years of dedicated service to the school, retired from office.
-He was appointed as a member of the B.O.T.
-On the same year, the school opened its college and changed its name to Philippine Cultural College (PCC).
-At the same time, the school changed its organizational structure, with the president being the highest in office and a vice president each for the college and the basic education departments.
-Dr. Lily Go was named president of Philippine Cultural College and Dr. Sining M. Kotah as vice president of the secondary, elementary and kinder departments of both the Manila and the Caloocan campuses.
+Mr. Emilio Gan, after 38 years of service, retired from office.
+He was appointed as a member of the Board of Trustees.
+Also in 2008, the same year, the school opened its college and changed its name to Philippine Cultural College (PCC).
+The school changed its organizational structure, with the president being the highest in office and a vice president each for the college and the basic education departments.
+Dr. Lily Go was named president of Philippine Cultural College and Dr. Sining M. Kotah as vice president of the secondary, elementary and kindergarten departments of both the Manila and the Caloocan campuses.

 A new college building was proposed, to be constructed on a lot donated by Mr. Benito Cu and Ms. Elena Cu Uy Gam in Quezon City.
-Ground-breaking ceremony was held on January 15, 2012.

-On the same year, Mr. Angel Tan succeeded Ms. Pilar Ongking as the chairman of the board of trustees.
+The ground-breaking ceremony was held on January 15, 2012.
+Later that year, Mr. Angel Tan succeeded Ms. Pilar Ongking as the chairman of the board of trustees.

-In June 2013, there was a grand celebration to commemorate to celebrate the 90th anniversary of Philippine Cultural College.
+In June 2013, a celebration was held to commemorate the 90th anniversary of Philippine Cultural College.